vuxcode/pr1-project-Josefin-animation/time-report.md

 30 mins? started at a little past 18
 22:44 rewriting the story again,

+>2025-12-04 started a bit after 10
+have made a function thats suposed to track how many times a buttons been pressed, currently does nothing tho, at first i thought it did but turns out that was console log stuff from the button functions. time total today: 43 mins + 20 mins+ 30
+11:53
+holy smokes i made the buttons work as they should now. now i need to fix the colorname array so it says the right thing when the button is pressed also need to finish story and input into the "game"

 # "Budget" 30 hours, 3-4 hours per week